Generalized moonshine II: Borcherds products: Automorphic infinite products

-\begin{prop} Let $f$ be a principally normalized Hecke-monic function on $\M_{Ell}^{\Z/N\Z}$, and let $F$ be the corresponding vector-valued function, with coefficients $c_{i,k}(n)$ as in the previous section.
+\begin{prop} Let $f$ be a principally normalized Hecke-monic function on $\M_{Ell}^{\Z/N\Z}$, and let $F$ be the corresponding vector-valued function, with coefficients $c_{i,k}(n)$ as in Lemma \ref{lem:prod1}.
 Then in a neighborhood of infinity, $f(1,g,\sigma) - f(g,1,\tau)$ has a product expansion:

 \end{prop} \begin{proof}

 We multiply the product by $p$ and take the logarithm to get: